bveldhuyzen/bolus-sim/README.md

 - $DEVICE10 - Bolus calculator specifications in the user guide are either incomplete or incorrect

 #
-If you are a user of one of the devices ($DEVICE) 5 to 10, then please contact the manufacturer of your device.
-The bolus calculator function is not adequately specified in the user guide.
-It cannot be confirmed if this function works as intended.

-#
 Please mind that with this simulator come no guarantees.
 Validation before use is highly recommended.